elhomosiguiente/RantSpec/02-Basic-Elements.md

 A **quantified** escape sequence includes an additional argument that instructs Rant to repeat the desired character a certain number of times.

 The structure for a quantified escape sequence is slightly different.
-Instead of the escape code immediately following the `\` character, first must come a positive, nonzero integer indicating the number of characters to generate.
+Instead of the escape code immediately following the `\` character, first must come a positive, nonzero, 32-bit integer indicating the number of characters to generate.
 Following this must be a comma, followed by the regular escape code.
 ```
 \COUNT,CODE
 ```